LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • You gain proficiency in the Survival skill.
 If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
 • You learn the alarm spell.
 You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

+### Theologian

+*Your extensive study of religion rewards you with the following benefits:*
+• Increase your Intelligence score by 1, to a maximum of 20.
+• You gain proficiency in the Religion skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+• You learn the thaumaturgy and detect evil and good spells.
+You can cast detect evil and good once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ## Armor feats

 ### Shield Master